FUN FACT: I went to college in Pennsylvania, studying Philosophy & History.

 BIO: Jen received her marine training from the Skagit Valley College Marine Maintenance Technology program and holds ABYC certifications in Marine Electrical, Corrosion, Gasoline, and Diesel Engines.
 She specializes in AC and DC electrical troubleshooting and has a passion for labeling.

-FUN FACT: I was in marksmanship club in middle school with my grandfather, I once shot a 50 cent sized target at 300 yards.
+FUN FACT: He was in marksmanship club in middle school with my grandfather and once shot a 50 cent sized target at 300 yards.

-BIO: At a young age, Brian worked on engines and "things" with his grandfather.
+BIO: Brian worked on engines and "things" with his grandfather at a young age.
 After pursuing a degree in Computer Science, he went back to working with his hands, this time on heavy construction equipment, including generators up to 2000 KW (as big as a small mobile home).
 In 2012, Brian started at NW explorations and has never looked back.
 He earned his ABYC Electrical certification in 2016.

 FUN FACT: Alison’s favorite overseas cruising was on a 46’ Nordhavn in Croatia.